 Linguistics is the systematic study of human language and its use.
 Linguists approach the study of language from a variety of perspectives:

 Descriptive linguistics aims to define the basic "nuts and bolts" of what makes a given language work.

 Cognitive linguistics and psycholinguistics focuses on the intersection between language and more general human thought processes.

 Sociolinguistics studies the use of language in human society.

 Applied linguistics draws on interdisciplinary perspectives to study and understand language issues in the world.

 Historical linguistics studies how particular languages are related to one another, and how human languages have changed and evolved over time.

 Why study Linguistics at UNE?

-Students studying linguistics learn about the languages, cultures and peoples of the world.
-Linguistics also involves training in data analysis, problem solving and applications of logic, which are all broadly applicable to many kinds of career paths.
-Graduates in linguistics are sought after in such diverse fields as: education, speech pathology, computer science, intelligence, journalism, foreign affairs, and business, to name but a few.
+When you study linguistics at UNE, you'll learn about languages, cultures and peoples of the world.
+You'll learn about data analysis, problem solving and applications of logic, which are all broadly applicable to many kinds of career paths.
+Research undertaken by our team of dedicated academic staff informs their teaching.